anoma/anoma/docs/src/testnets/internal-testnet-1/README.md

 - Configure your node to join a network:

 ```
-./anomac utils join-network --chain-id=anoma-masp-0.3.51d2f83a8412b95
+./anomac utils join-network --chain-id=$ANOMA_TESTNET_CHAIN_ID
 ```

-This should output the following:
+This should output something like the following:

 ```
 Downloading config release from https://github.com/heliaxdev/anoma-network-config/releases/download/anoma-masp-0.3.51d2f83a8412b95/anoma-masp-0.3.51d2f83a8412b95.tar.gz ...